SUSAN CAROL LOSH

 EXAMPLE: Someone's gender is linked to their level of basic science knowledge.
 While it is possible that being male or female might lead to differential interests, hence to sex-linked science scores, it is IMPOSSIBLE (in nearly all cases) for your basic science score to make you male or female, or to change your biological sex.
 Because cause and effect can unambiguously be designated, this is an asymmetric relationship.

 I define a mediating variable as one that links between the independent and the dependent variable.
-Thus, an intervening variable is part of a causal chain:
+Thus, an mediating variable is part of a causal chain:

-EXAMPLE: educational level is a cause of science attitudes because educational level influences the type of occupation someone has (intervening or mediator variable), and it is the occupational type that affects science attitudes.
+EXAMPLE: educational level is a cause of science attitudes because educational level influences the type of occupation someone has (mediator variable), and it is the occupational type that affects science attitudes.

 EXAMPLE:educational level -----> occupational type -----> income level

-While I would love to say that employers will pay you just because you have a degree, in fact, it is the job you obtain (often thanks to the degree) that pays the salary.
-The job is the intervening or mediating variable between educational level and income level.
+While I would love to say that employers will pay you just because you have a college degree, in fact, it is the job you obtain (often thanks to the degree) that pays the salary.
+The job is the mediating variable between educational level and income level.

 Hypotheses link variables, typically independent, mediating, and dependent variables in causal assertions.
 An hypothesis may describe whether there is a relationship, no relationship predicted at all, the causal direction of the relationship, the mechanics (how) of the relationship, and may even specify the form of the relationship.